-The Society for Collegiate Journalists promotes good, ethical journalism through annual contests and awards.
+The Society for Collegiate Journalists promotes exceptional and ethical journalism through annual contests and awards.
 For more details on the contests and how to enter, see the official rules and award descriptions below.

 SCJ sponsors a National Contest for all current SCJ members.
 All entries are judged by professionals in the field.
 There is no entry fee for current members of active chartered chapters.

-- Edward E. McDonald Chapter of the Year Award — Edward E. McDonald spent 15 years of his retirement working tirelessly as national secretary-treasurer of Pi Delta Epsilon; the organization merged with Alpha Phi Gamma in 1975 to become SCJ.
-This award, in his memory, is given to a chapter that upholds the highest ideals of college student journalism.
-It is an award for a long-standing chapter.
-To nominate your chapter please complete the entry form available at the link above.
-The National Office will also submit outstanding chapters for consideration.
+- Edward E. McDonald Chapter of the Year Award — This award, named in honor of one of SCJ’s “founding fathers” Edward E. McDonald, is given to a chapter that upholds the highest ideals of college student journalism.
+It is an award for an established chapter that has shown leadership, vision, and initiative to advancing SCJ’s mission.
+To nominate your chapter please complete the entry form available below.
+The National Office may also submit outstanding chapters for consideration.
 To make a nomination, please use the Edward E. McDonald Chapter of the Year Award online nomination form.

-- Arthur H. Barlow Student Journalist of the Year Award — The award is named for longtime SCJ Executive Director, Dr. Arthur H. Barlow.
-This award is based on outstanding contributions to college journalism.
-It is designed to allow SCJ chapter advisers an opportunity to bring national recognition to a student journalist who meets the highest standards of ethics, service, leadership and technical skills.
+- Arthur H. Barlow Student Journalist of the Year Award — This award, named for longtime SCJ Executive Director, Dr. Arthur H. Barlow, acknowledges outstanding contributions to college journalism.
+It is designed to allow SCJ chapter advisers an opportunity to bring national recognition to a student journalist who meets the highest standards of ethics, service, leadership, and technical skills.
 The student must be an initiated member of the Society to be considered.
 In addition, the Barlow Award is supported with a $500 scholarship.
-To make a nomination, download the application: Barlow Award Nomination Form
+To make a nomination, download the application: Barlow Award online nomination form.

-- Sheridan Barker Adviser of the Year Award — This award recognizes the commitment and contribution the adviser makes to an SCJ Chapter.
-Excellent SCJ chapters thrive and endure because of the commitment of the SCJ adviser.
-The adviser is a mentor and a facilitator, a motivator and a link to the chapter’s past and the national organization’s future.
-The Barker Award recognizes such individuals who are the foundation of our national organization.
+- Sheridan Barker Adviser of the Year Award — The SCJ adviser is a mentor and a facilitator, a motivator and a link to the chapter’s past and the national organization’s future.
+The Barker Award recognizes the commitment and contribution the adviser makes to an SCJ Chapter.
 It is a citation of lifelong achievement.
-Chapters may nominate advisers for consideration and the National Council will also submit outstanding advisers for consideration.
+Chapters may nominate advisers for consideration and the National Council may also submit outstanding advisers for consideration.
 To make a nomination, please use the Sheridan Barker Adviser of the Year Award online nomination form.

-- Louis Ingelhart SCJ Freedom of Expression Award — The lnglehart Award recognizes the active student or adviser SCJ member who contributes to freedom of expression at the risk of personal and/or professional cost.
-It is awarded on occasion, not yearly.
+- Louis Ingelhart SCJ Freedom of Expression Award — The lnglehart Award recognizes an individual or group who contributes to freedom of expression on their campus or in their community.
+The nominee’s work demonstrates a commitment to upholding the ideals of the First Amendment, and most specifically, student free speech and press.
 It is the only SCJ Award that may be awarded to non-members.
 To make a nomination, please use the Louis Inglehart SCJ Freedom of Expression Award online nomination form.

 - Outstanding New Chapter — This award is given to a chapter that has been chartered or reactivated for a period no longer than 6 years and no shorter than 2 years.
 The purpose of this award is to recognize a new and energetic member of the SCJ family.
 In order to be eligible this chapter must have had at least one induction each academic year for 2 consecutive years.
 The National Office will also submit outstanding new chapters for consideration.
 To make a nomination, please use the Outstanding New Chapter Award online nomination form.